giuice/diagnosis-app/memory-bank/activeContext.md

 - Verify DeepSeek API fix works as expected
 - Execute code changes for T16
 - Run tests and update documentation
+- Test the new behavior thoroughly
+- Update or add unit tests
+- Plan subsequent improvements or bug fixes
+- Test the new resume behavior
+- Plan further UI/UX improvements

 ## Notes
 - DeepSeek API call now prepends system prompt if missing
 - Transitioned from strategy to execution phase
 - Chat now calls real API and formats responses
+- Session creation now checks for messages and blocks empty sessions in UI and store
+- User resumes a session and is immediately taken to chat interface